johnmdavis125/chutesandladders/README.md

 Chutes & Ladders is a classic boardgame I grew up with as a kid.

 There are 100 squares on the board and 2+ players.
 The number of spaces the player advances each turn is determined by rolling a die once per turn.
 If the player lands at the bottom of a ladder, they immediately climb to the top.
-If the child lands at the top of a chute, they immediately slide to the bottom.
+If the player lands at the top of a chute, they immediately slide to the bottom.
 The win state is reached when a player lands exactly on square 100, at which point the other player loses.
 The game will continue until this happens.

 /////////////////////